Ship near the port

 • Which type and size of ships will be included in the EU ETS?

-The EU ETS will impact the following ship sizes and types in the coming years:
+The EU ETS will impact the following ship sizes and types regardless of their flag:

 • From 2027: large offshore service ships (over 5,000 GT)